ultralytics/ultralytics/examples/YOLOv8-OpenCV-int8-tflite-Python/README.md

-# YOLOv8 - int8-tflite Runtime
+# YOLOv8 - Int8-TFLite Runtime

-This project implements YOLOv8 using int8 tflite Runtime.
+Welcome to the YOLOv8 Int8 TFLite Runtime for efficient and optimized object detection project.
+This README provides comprehensive instructions for installing and using our YOLOv8 implementation.

 ## Installation

-To run this project, you need to install the required dependencies.
-The following instructions will guide you through the installation process.
+Ensure a smooth setup by following these steps to install necessary dependencies.

 ### Installing Required Dependencies

-You can install the required dependencies by running the following command:
+Install all required dependencies with this simple command:

 ```bash
 pip install -r requirements.txt